jgirardet/godot4-rust/README.md

 This extension contributes the following settings:

 - `godot4-rust.godotProjectFilePath`: REQUIRED: selected the .godot project file.
 Use dedicated command to set it (Ctrl+Maj+P => Godot4-Rust: set Godot Project).
 It sets workspace only.
+- `godot4-rust.autoReplaceInTscn`: Auto replace Root Godot Node by Rust Godoclass after a new godotclass is generated.
+Default: false
+- `godot4-rust.changeRustAnalyzerCheckCommandToBuild`: Make Rust Analyzer use 'build' instead of 'check' as check command to autobuild extension.
+True enables it for every new project.
+Default: true
+- `godot4-rust.nbWorkersToParseTscn`: Fixed Number of workers to parse tscn files.
+Should not be set in most cases".
+Default: undefined
+- `godot4-rust.newGodotClassDefaultVisibility`:New Godot-class default visibility.
+Possible values: ", "pub", "pub(crate)", "pub(super)".
+Default: "pub"
+- `godot4-rust.newGodotClassAutoInsertMod`:How to insert (or not) `mod` in lib.rs or mod.rs (needs Rust-Analyzer) when adding new godot class", Possible values: "", "mod", "pub mod", "pub(crate) mod".
+Default": "mod"

 ## Known Issues